-&lt;sup>84 A total of 303 properties were included in the 1983 survey.
-Numbers 1-169 indicate corresponding reconnaissance-level individual forms for properties outside of the town center; C1-C8 correspond to the cemetery inventory forms, 1\-104\ were within the Main Street Historic District (HD1), and 1\\-16\\ are within the Little River Historic District (HD2).
+90 A total of 303 properties were included in the 1983 survey.
+Numbers 1-169 indicate corresponding reconnaissance-level individual forms for properties outside of the town center; C1-C8 correspond to the cemetery inventory forms, 1-104 were within the Main Street Historic District (HD1), and 1-16 are within the Little River Historic District (HD2).